Badgerati/Pode/docs/Tutorials/Timers.md

 }
 ```

-Usually all timers are created within the main `Start-PodeServer` scope, however it is possible to create adhoc timers with routes/etc. If you create adhoc timers in this manor, you might notice that they don't run; this is because the Runspace that timers use to run won't have been configured.
+Usually all timers are created within the main `Start-PodeServer` scope, however it is possible to create adhoc timers with routes/etc. If you create adhoc timers in this manner, you might notice that they don't run; this is because the Runspace that timers use to run won't have been configured.
 You can configure by using `-EnablePool` on [`Start-PodeServer`](../../Functions/Core/Start-PodeServer):

 ```powershell
 Start-PodeServer -EnablePool Timers {